2rueSid/nvim_config/cheatsheet.md

 - `Ctrl + r`: Redo the last change.
 - `[command][motion]`: Combine a command with a motion; e.g., `d10k` deletes 10 lines upward.

+### Search Mode
+- /[string] - search string in file from top=down
+- ?[string] - search string in file from down=top
+- * - takes word under the cursor and search all occurences in file top=donw
+- # - takes word under the cursor and search all occurences in file donw-top
 ### Visual Mode

 - `v`: Enter visual mode to highlight text.